 We accept cash, checks, bank drafts, money orders, and credit or debit cards.

 We accept Visa, MasterCard, Discover, and American Express cards.
-There is a 3% processing fee plus sales tax on all cards.
+There is a 3% processing fee plus sales tax on credit cards.

+Recently we’ve had increased issues with the Post Office losing or returning correctly addressed mail.
+Just a reminder, your invoice can be automatically drafted from your account to avoid late payments and fees.

 Payments postmarked more than 10 days after delivery will NOT receive the discount.
 No exceptions!
 To guarantee postmarked date, you must go into the post office and have them handstamp your envelope.

-Recently we’ve had increased issues with the Post Office losing or returning correctly addressed mail.
-Just a reminder, your invoice can be automatically drafted from your account to avoid late payments and fees.

 Electronic check conversion- When you provide a check as payment, you authorize us to use information from your check to make a one-time electronic fund transfer from your account.
 When we use information from your check to make an electronic fund transfer, funds may be withdrawn from your account as soon as the same day.

 We do have an afterhours drop box.
 It is located at the front of the office building, to the right of the doors.